Forbidden (2018 film)

 Forbidden is a 2018 Indian-American short drama film written, co-produced, and directed by Vibha Gulati and starring Gulshan Grover, Salony Luthra, Gopal Divan and Dhanish Karthik.

 Plot

-Jasleen and Manpreet fall in love but eventually Jasleen faces the wrath of her father and brother, Fahwaz.
+Jasleen (Salony Luthra), a young Sikh woman and her Islamic lover Fahwaz (Gopal Divan) decides to flee together from her non-accepting family to start a better life together, but eventually Jasleen faces the wrath of her father Papaji (Gulshan Grover) and her brother, Manpreet (Dhanish Karthik).